-- 5.78 The Commission's legal advisers have noted that section 26 of the Act does not provide that no liability attaches to the Commission for any act or omission done in the exercise or performance or purported exercise or performance of a power or function under the Act.
+5.108 The Commission's legal advisers noted that section 26 of the Act does not currently provide that no liability attaches to the Commission for any act or omission done in the exercise or performance or purported exercise or performance of a power or function under the Act.
 This is a notable omission, as the Commission is currently protected by similar immunities from liability under section 108 of the Electricity Reform Act and section 41 of the Utilities Commission Act.
-However, both of these provisions only operate to protect the Commission from liability in relation to the administration or enforcement of those Acts or any act or omission done in the exercise or performance or purported exercise or performance of a power or function under those Acts. - 5.79 Neither of these provisions extend to protect the Commission from liability in respect of anything done under the Act or the Code unless it could be argued that such an act or omission also relates to the Electricity Reform Act or the Utilities Commission Act (which may be unlikely).
+However, both of these provisions only operate to protect the Commission from liability in relation to the administration or enforcement of those Acts or any act or omission done in the exercise or performance or purported exercise or performance of a power or function under those Acts.

+5.109 Neither of these provisions extend to protect the Commission from liability in respect of anything done under the Act or the Code unless it could be argued that such an act or omission also relates to the Electricity Reform Act or the Utilities Commission Act (which may be unlikely).

-Recommendation (13) Section 26 of the Act should be amended to provide that no liability attaches to the regulator in relation to any act or omission under the Code, consistent with provisions in the Utilities Commission Act and the Electricity Reform Act.
+5.110 Accordingly, it was the Commission's draft recommendation that section 26 of the Act be amended to provide that no liability attaches to the regulator in relation to any act or omission under the Code, consistent with provisions in the Utilities Commission Act and the Electricity Reform Act (draft recommendation (13)).